Updated: Apr 29

 Does God have a hand?
 When reading the bible, especially Revelation, we need to keep our assumptions in check.
 This first sentence is not making God out to be a man, in fact in chapter 4 we get no reflection on what God looks like other than a mix of precious stones, lightning and sounds of thunder.
 We are made in God's image, not he in ours, and we need to keep that in mind when John 'sees' a hand.
 Throughout the bible the right hand is the hand of blessing (Gen 48:14), strength and power (Exodus 15:6, 12) and also note it is the hand Jesus holds the stars which are the churches in Revelation 1.

 While there is a bit of a discussion around what the scroll looks like along with some creative images on the internet, the above seems to be fairly accurate - except that in this case it is missing the writing on both sides of the scroll.
 Craig Keener points out that it was common practice for legal documents, especially wills, to use multiple seals, possibly the seals of multiple witnesses, to secure the contents in the way the image above portrays.
 This seems trivial but given the creativity with which some approach Revelation it may impact the interpretation of the next few chapters.
 The important aspect is the scroll cannot be opened and read the moment one seal is broken.
 Some argue that the scroll has layers and once you've unravelled a bit, you'll find a new seal but this defies basic assumptions around scrolls - you wouldn't be able to 'see' seven seals for example because the inner scrolls would be hidden by the scrolls wrapped around it.
 Some have creatively extended out the inner scrolls so that the inner seals can be seen but then it is hardly secure which seems to be the image John wants to portray.
 We must remember that this is a vision and each thing John sees is a symbol for something else, it will become more clear what this scroll represents in a moment and even more clear in future chapters.
-As GK Beale argues, we should also be wary of trying to suggest an interpretation based on mechanics, as you will see in a moment, a lamb takes a scroll from God's hand...
+As GK Beale argues, we should also be wary of trying to suggest an interpretation based on the mechanics of how a scroll works.
+Beale points to the fact that, as you will see in a moment, a lamb takes a scroll from God's hand and hopefully it is a given we aren't trying to work out how that happens.

-There is a problem in heaven, a scroll that is full of writing, totally sealed but requires someone to open it.
+There is a problem in heaven, a scroll that is full of writing is totally sealed but requires someone to open it and no one can.
 Several commentators suggest that this is to keep its contents secret but Tonstad points to Exekiel's scroll (Ezekiel 2:9-10), which has a lot of similarities including being written on both sides, to show that this doesn't necessarily symbolise lack of knowledge towards the contents.
 Ezekiel knew the scroll was full of 'lamentation and mourning and woe' (2:10), given the similarities, it is safe to assume, he argues, that this scroll contains judgement as well.
 Tonstad goes on to point out that this sealed scroll is not just about a lack of information regarding the contents but about a lack of understanding.
 He references Isaiah 29:10-11,18 and Daniel 12:9-10 to emphasise that whoever reads the words or opens the scroll is bringing understanding.

 You may be used to hearing Christian's claims regarding what the judgement of God will bring but there are two reasons I'd like to offer for you to continue reading.
 One, the scroll isn't just about judgement, the scroll is also God's will for redemption of creation.
 Two, I think many Christians along with those who have a cultural understanding of Christianity have misunderstood what God's judgement looks like, and this in part is why I've decided to dig into Revelation.